rssh/dotty-cps-async/docs/AutomaticColoring.rst

    }

-Note, that automatic coloring is
+Note, that starting from 0.17 automatic coloring is deprecated in favor of direct context encoding.
+Assuming, that underlaying API use direct encoding, previous example can be rewritten as:

 .. code-block:: scala